Upgrade or uninstall a Linux Jitterbit private agent

 Introduction

-Upgrading a Private Agent from an earlier Private Agent version to a later one can be done without uninstalling the prior agent version, as described in Upgrade an Agent below.
-However, there are additional considerations when upgrading from a 10.x to 11.x Linux Private Agent.
+Upgrading a private agent from an earlier private agent version to a later one can be done without uninstalling the prior agent version, as described in Upgrade an agent below.
+However, there are additional considerations when upgrading from a 10.x to an 11.x Linux private agent.

 Rolling back an agent and uninstalling an agent are also covered on this page.

-All configuration files are retained during a Private Agent upgrade.
+All configuration files are retained during a private agent upgrade, but the directory /opt/jitterbit/jre

 The following subsections provide instructions for minor upgrades and major upgrades, along with recommendations for large deployments.